MultiX-Amsterdam/data-science-book-uva-2023/docs/syllabus.md

 ## Prerequisites

 This course expects you to have the following prior knowledge:
-- Advanced level of Python programming (e.g., knowing different data types and data structures, knowing how to set up the Jupyter Notebook programming environment)
+- Intermediate level of Python programming (e.g., knowing different data types and data structures, knowing how to set up the Jupyter Notebook programming environment)
-- Intermediate level of machine learning (e.g., knowing what supervised and unsupervised learning means, recognizing that a "random forest" is not just a forest in some random places, understanding the differences between classification and regression)
+- Basic level of machine learning (e.g., knowing what supervised and unsupervised learning means, understanding the differences between classification and regression)
-- Intermediate level of information visualization (e.g., knowing how to draw various plots using python packages, understanding the differences between a bar chart and histogram)
+- Basic level of information visualization (e.g., knowing how to draw plots using python packages, understanding the differences between a bar chart and histogram)
 - Basic level of research methods (e.g., knowing what "research questions" mean, understanding basic hypothesis testing methods like t-test)

 ## Course Structure